Re-examining biz, operating models: Ashok Leyland chairman

 On the company’s launch of electric vehicles, he said Ashok Leyland was making inroads in this segment with buses in the domestic market and through the Optare range of products in London.

 “We are moving fast in the learning curve in this realm keeping pace with global trends and are poised for major strides soon,” he said.
-(AGENCIES)
+(PTI)

 Re-examining biz, operating models: Ashok Leyland chairman